 Credit to Gage Skidmore: https://www.flickr.com/photos/gageskidmore/ A recent DM on Twitter: "I just saw another post…

-My email list received a HIGHLY popular email on lowering your resting heart rate as you age.
+My email list received a HIGHLY popular email on how to lower resting heart rate as you age.
 So today, I’m going to expand on some of the concepts in there.

 Your RHR is a solid indicator of your health (especially cardiovascularly), but it’s one that is challenged more and more as you get older, and it’s essentially an uphill battle every step of the way beyond age 40.